Introductory Lesson Plans

 - Tasting and Smelling with Strawberries

 These articles will help you plan or modify your sensory lessons, when teaching autistic children.
 Find ideas for sensory art projects to do with students with autism, as well as an overview of how autism may affect the senses of your students.

-Here are a few more lessons you'll want to include in your senses unit.
+Here are a few more lessons you’ll want to include in your senses unit.
 Students will use their senses to explore nature and wildlife and to observe a sunflower.
-You'll also find some ideas for adding some math and art to your unit.
+You’ll also find some ideas for adding some math and art to your unit.
 You can even end your unit with a five senses-themed mystery science night, where your students can show off all they’ve learned.
 And we have one last recommendation, another article that contains a whole catalog of resources: